- A professionally-oriented course offering students a wide range of contacts in industry in the UK and abroad.

 - A flexible course that allows students the option to either develop a range of translation skills or focus particularly on those they wish to pursue.

 - The course is part of the European Masters in Translation network, recognised by the European Commission as a course of excellence and can lead to further opportunities in doctoral research.

 - Corporate member of the Institute of Translators and Interpreters

 - Member of APTIS, the network of UK and Irish postgraduate translation and interpreting programmes.

 - Study in our brand-new, state-of-the-art media facilities – find out more.

 The MA in Audiovisual Translation is an internationally leading course in its field, recognised by the European Commission as a European Masters in Translation.

 This programme places significant emphasis on accessibility in the media and offers a grounding in translation theory and research methods.
 Through your work with dedicated software and high-tech industry-standard equipment, you will equip yourself with the skills necessary to enter the professional market and the knowledge to pursue further research in this field.

-You will be taught by staff who are experts in their field and influence the policies of organisations such as OFCOM.
+You will be taught by staff who are experts in thei field of translation and whose work has influenced national and international organisations.
 They will bring their professional experience into the classroom, meaning that you will always be benefiting from the most up-to-date research and practice.

 Placements with translation/localisation companies are at the heart of this MA.
 Placements are not compulsory, but you will benefit from the extensive industry contacts of members of staff and the visits of key professionals in order to help you find a placement that suits your interests.